The Perils of Dingleberries

 Dooloop-duty helps keep you vigilant for dingleberry growth

 If you’ve got a dooloop attached to your dog’s leash and you’re regularly picking up their poo when you’re out for a walk instead of turning a blind eye to the piles your pup leaves behind, you’ll also be more aware of what’s happening around your dog’s derriere.
-If you’re paying attention to where your dog is dropping a deuce, you’ll also notice if it has exited neatly, and whether it’s a healthy, firm poop, or a loose stool that could be making a mess of your dog’s appearance – and possibly their inner health.
+If you’re paying attention to where your dog is dropping a deuce, you’ll notice if it has exited neatly, and whether it’s a healthy, firm poop, or a loose stool that could be making a mess of your dog’s appearance – and possibly their inner health.

 Leave a comment